America’s 10 Best Burgers for Under $10

 Many would argue that a burger, by nature, should be inexpensive.
-But similar to just about everything else on this planet, prices have crept higher and higher over the years, and some restaurants’ offerings are now considered luxury items.
+But as with just about everything else on this planet, prices have crept higher and higher over the years, and some restaurants’ offerings are now considered luxury items.
 Thankfully, there are still plenty of spectacular burgers out there that won’t cost you more than 10 bucks, and we’ve tracked down the top 10.

 It’s actually pretty easy to understand why some burgers’ price tags have hit stratospheric levels in recent years: It comes down to the ingredients.
 Just take a look at the Black Label Burger served at New York’s Minetta Tavern, for example.
-This isn’t just made with your standard ground chuck: It’s made with dry aged rib-eye, skirt steak, and brisket, all USDA Prime and sourced from Creekstone Farms in Kentucky, and blended by master butcher Pat LaFrieda.
-Biting into one of these beauties is like taking a bite of a Prime dry-aged steak, and few who’ve tried it would argue that the $33 price tag is excessive, but there’s a big difference between a burger of that caliber and the simpler fast-food-style burgers of our youth, which can be just as satisfying and delicious in their own right.
+This isn’t just made with your standard ground chuck: It’s made with dry-aged beef, all USDA Prime and sourced from Creekstone Farms in Kentucky.
+Few who’ve tried it would argue that the $33 price tag is excessive, but there’s a big difference between a burger of that caliber and the simpler fast-food-style burgers of our youth, which can be just as satisfying and delicious in their own right.
 Mercifully, these burgers are still very cheap, and plenty of restaurants around the country, including some that are included in our ranking of America's 101 best burgers, serve legendary burgers that cost less than 10 bucks.

 Cheap food sometimes signifies low quality, of course, and there are plenty of cheapo burgers that are made with the lowest quality meat available and defrosted to order.
 The following burgers, however, are definitely not low-quality.
-In fact, they’ve all been included in this year’s ranking of the 101 Best Burgers in America, which was compiled by asking a panel of noted writers, journalists, bloggers, and culinary authorities from across the country to vote for their favorites from a pool of more than 250 options.
 Not only are these burgers cheap, they’re also legendarily delicious, and they should definitely be on your must-try list.

-Ah, the inimitable Jucy Lucy (yes, Matt's spells it without the "i").
-While the battle rages between Matt’s Bar and the nearby 5-8 Club over who invented this brilliant burger variation (basically a cheeseburger with the cheese inside the patty instead of on top), the one at Matt’s Bar is the superior specimen.
-Legend has it that shortly after the restaurant opened in 1954, a hungry customer came in and asked for two burger patties with a slice of cheese in the middle.
-He took a bite, proclaimed it to be “one juicy Lucy!" and an icon was born.
+Legend has it that shortly after Minneapolis, Minnesota, institution Matt’s Bar opened in 1954, a hungry customer came in and asked for two burger patties with a slice of cheese in the middle.
+He took a bite and proclaimed it to be “one juicy Lucy!” — and an icon was born.
 Only fresh-ground beef goes into each hand-formed burger, and the first bite yields a river of molten, gooey cheese.
 These burgers are much more difficult to make than they may appear, and the one at Matt’s Bar is absolute perfection and will only set you back $7.75.

-To know Edzo’s, you must first know Eddie Lakin, a former line cook who worked in high-end kitchens around the world before settling back on his home turf to flip burgers for a living.
-But what burgers these are: choice chuck, hand-cut, and ground on-premises every morning, handled gently, and given a shake of salt and pepper as they cook.
-Burgers are available in two preparations: smashed flat on a griddle, or grilled over an open flame.
-We suggest ordering the former — it’s thin and crispy, served with up to three patties on a bun, topped with the classics as well as interesting options like garlic butter, fried eggs, and giardiniera.
+Edzo’s founder Eddie Lakin is a former line cook who worked in high-end kitchens around the world before settling back on his home turf of Evanston, Illinois, to flip burgers for a living.
+But what burgers these are: made from choice chuck, hand-cut and ground on the premises every morning, handled gently, and given a shake of salt and pepper as they cook.
+Burgers are available in two preparations: smashed flat on a griddle or grilled over an open flame.
+We suggest ordering the latter, an 8-ounce beauty topped with ketchup, mustard, onion, pickles, lettuce and tomato and costing nine bucks.

 Yelp/ Mary Ann C.

-For anyone unacquainted with Tim Love, he's the bigger-than-life, straight-shooting, game-cooking, festival-circuit chef whose demos you don't want to miss — he’s been known do tequila shots with the crowd barely past lunchtime.
-Love does fine dining, but Love Shack is where he exhibits playfulness.
-Normally, when a menu includes "love" as an ingredient, the appropriate response is an eye roll.
-That said, given the chef's name, you have to allow for an exception here.
-The menu is full of jokes and puns: Consider the Amore Caliente (hot love) burger and the section called “Love on the Side.”
+The menu at chef Tim Love’s Fort Worth, Texas, destination Love Shack is full of jokes and puns: Consider the Amore Caliente (hot love) burger and the section called “Love on the Side.”
 But there’s serious flavor here, too.
-The way to go is the Dirty Love Burger: lettuce, tomato, pickles, “Love Sauce,” American cheese, bacon, and a fried quail egg.
+The way to go is the Dirty Love Burger: lettuce, tomato, pickles, “Love Sauce,” American cheese, bacon and a fried quail egg.
 The patty is on a fresh bun with an excellent cheese-to-meat ratio, and this whole glorious mess only costs $7.50.

-Family-owned and -operated since 1936, Solly’s claim to fame is the butter burger, which was once far more common but is now all but impossible to track down.
-Fresh-ground sirloin is delivered daily from a local butcher, and the shakes, fries, and burgers, complete with a healthy dose of real Wisconsin butter, are prepared in full view of diners.
-About 15 toppings and burger varieties are available, but the trademark Original Solly Burger is the way to go.
-Each 3-ounce patty gets cooked on a large flat-top griddle and is topped with impossibly flavorful stewed onions and a pat of butter — at least 2 or 3 tablespoons— before being placed in between two halves of a soft white bun.
+In business in Milwaukee, Wisconsin, since 1936, Solly’s claim to fame is the butter burger, which was once far more common but is now all but impossible to track down.
+Fresh-ground sirloin is delivered daily from a local butcher, and even though about 15 toppings and burger varieties are available, but the trademark Original Solly Burger is the way to go.
+Each 3-ounce patty gets cooked on a large flat-top griddle and is topped with stewed onions and a pat of butter — at least 2 or 3 tablespoons’ worth — before being placed between two halves of a soft white bun.
 The butter melts into the meat and into the bun, and it’s unlike any other burger you’ll experience.
 It’s a hard-to-find throwback to those halcyon days before cholesterol was a thing, and sampling it costs just $4.89.

 Yelp/ Kimberly J.

-The Apple Pan is a legendary West Los Angeles hasn’t changed since it opened in 1947 (well, except for the prices).
-The Apple Pan's signature Hickory Burger is a juicy round of hickory-smoked ground beef on a reasonably standard bun anointed with mayonnaise and a secret sauce that tastes like slightly spiced-up ketchup.
-Pickles and lettuce complete the package, with Tillamook Cheddar melted on top for an extra 50 cents.
+The Apple Pan is a legendary West Los Angeles lunch counter that hasn’t changed much at all since it opened in 1947.
+The restaurant’s signature Hickory Burger is a juicy round of hickory-smoked ground beef on a reasonably standard bun anointed with mayonnaise and a secret sauce that tastes like slightly spiced-up ketchup.
+Pickles and lettuce complete the $8.10 package; melted Tillamook cheddar bumps the price up to $8.85.